MarcoBetti1/weBot/README.md

 The 2025 refresh focuses on observability and deterministic workflows so the bot always knows which page state it is operating in.
-The codebase ships with a state-driven action layer, testable “brains”, and high-level workflows for timeline engagement, profile scraping, and follower graph crawling. **Automated credential login has been removed**—you must sign in manually once, save the Chrome profile, and reuse that profile for every subsequent workflow.
+The codebase ships with a state-driven action layer, testable “brains”, and high-level workflows for timeline engagement and profile scraping. **Automated credential login has been removed**—you must sign in manually once, save the Chrome profile, and reuse that profile for every subsequent workflow.